Kzax01/Wiz-Cloud-Security-Challenges/Perimeter-Leak.md

 **Result:** `Welcome to the proxy server` 🎯

 **💡 Reasoning:**
-Basic auth (`ctf:88sPVWyC2P3p`) works and reveals it’s a proxy server — key info for what’s next!
+Basic auth (`ctf:88sPVWyC2P3p`) works and reveals it’s a proxy server, it's a key info for what’s next!

 ---